 The Corona Crisis has exposed long-standing problems in our schools: Far too many children and young people have been increasingly losing their zest for discovery and creativity for decades.

 Young people who are initially afraid of school and later have "zero appetite for school" should be a wake-up call for all of us, leading to fundamental changes in our learning and educational culture.

-In his lecture, Gerald Hüther shows how a strong, reliable and committed alliance of parents, educators and society can be created.
-The common goal: to enable children to experience their innate joy of learning, of making their own discoveries and of creating together, and to promote their personal development.
+In his lecture, Hüther shows how a strong, reliable and committed alliance of parents, educators and society can emerge.
+The common goal: to enable children to experience their innate joy of learning, discovering and creating together, and to promote their personal development.

-On the following day (Sat.
-26.11.) you can participate in a symposium with Gerald Hüther lasting several hours - together we would like to develop concrete and practically implementable initiatives to bring a love of learning into schools.
+On the following day (Sat, 26.11.) you can participate in a symposium with Gerald Hüther - together we would like to develop concrete and practically implementable initiatives to bring a love of learning into schools.

 Lecture and symposium can be booked individually or as part of a Combitickets bookable.
 Please note the different price models.

 A desire to learn instead of school frustration?

 Geist Heidelberg Lecture

 Reduced 9,90 €

 Member 6,90 €